haidara02/homelab/README.md

 If your drive with the media is already mounted, simply navigate to Dashboard > Libraries and add your media libraries.
 Wait for the scan to complete, and you'll be able to view your media.

-Since I’m running OpenMediaVault as an VM on Proxmox for my NAS solution, the configuration process can be quite complex.
-Therefore, it's essential to properly set up OpenMediaVault before proceeding with this section.
+Since I’m running OpenMediaVault as a VM on Proxmox for my NAS solution, the configuration process can be quite complex.
+Therefore, it's essential to set up OpenMediaVault and read through [this troubleshooting section](#Privileged-vs-Unprivileged) properly before proceeding with this section.

 Shutdown the Jellyfin container before making any changes.
-Then navigate  to the configuration file for your Jellyfin container at:
+Then, navigate to the configuration file for your Jellyfin container at:

 ```/etc/pve/lxc/XXX.conf```